GriffinCanCode/ArtificialOS/docs/features/preemptive-scheduling.md

     .build();
 ```

-The system enables **true preemptive multitasking**:
+The system enables true preemptive multitasking:

-1. **Process Spawning**: When a process is created with an ExecutionConfig, an actual OS process is spawned
+1. Process Spawning: When a process is created with an ExecutionConfig, an actual OS process is spawned
-2. **Preemption Controller Created**: The ProcessManager creates a PreemptionController that bridges the scheduler with the executor
+2. Preemption Controller Created: The ProcessManager creates a PreemptionController that bridges the scheduler with the executor
-3. **Autonomous Scheduling**: The SchedulerTask runs in the background, calling `preemption.schedule()` every quantum interval
+3. Autonomous Scheduling: The SchedulerTask runs in the background, calling preemption.schedule() every quantum interval
-4. **OS-Level Context Switch**:
+4. OS-Level Context Switch:
    - When quantum expires, scheduler selects next process
    - If different from current, PreemptionController sends SIGSTOP to old process
    - PreemptionController sends SIGCONT to new process